PostHog/posthog.com/contents/blog/build-features-users-love.md

 ![Spotify metrics](../images/blog/build-features-users-love/spotify.jpeg)

-Not all companies can generate as much useable internal test data, but Spotify has the scale to generate lots of reliable usage insights before showing new features to customers.
+Not all companies can generate as much usable internal test data, but Spotify has the scale to generate lots of reliable usage insights before showing new features to customers.

 ### 4. Limited rollout
 Next, they rolled Discover Weekly out to 1% of users.
 They gathered qualitative feedback using a Google Form in the description.
 The responses were overwhelmingly positive.
 When asked “Did you like the music in your Discover Weekly?”
 65% of users gave it a 5/5 rating.